ReVanced/revanced-manager/docs/2_6_settings.md

 Learn how to configure ReVanced Manager.

 ## 🔧 Settings
+- **General**: Change app language, adjust the appearances of ReVanced Manager app, or enable or disable metered networks check.
+- **Updates**: Check for ReVanced Manager app update, or use a pre-release version.

-- **Downloads**: Enable or disable ReVanced Manager downloader and manage past downloaded apps here
+- **Downloads**: Enable or disable ReVanced Manager downloader and manage past downloaded apps here.
-- **Import & export**: Import or export patch selections, patch options and the signing keystore
+- **Import & export**: Import or export patch selections, patch options and the signing keystore.
 - **Advanced**:
-  - **API URL**: Set the URL of the ReVanced API, ReVanced Manager will use
   - **Disable version compatibility check**: Patching versions of apps the patches are explicitly compatible with is enforced.
     Disabling this will allow patching versions of apps the patches are not explicitly compatible with
     >   ⚠️ Warning